IGPenguin/mobile-toolkit/README.md

 * Can overwrite existing app

 ### iuninstall
-* `iuninstall` Uninstall third party app, choose from the list
+* `iuninstall` Uninstall third-party app, choose from the list
 * `iuninstall com.dummy.package.name.app` pass bundle name as argument
-* `iuninstall -a` Uninstall all third party packages
+* `iuninstall -a` Uninstall all third-party packages
   * Skips some essential apps, edit IGNORED_PACKAGES in this script to customize the list to your needs

 ## Manage device